-At IID, environmental management is directed by the Board of Directors through an environmental policy that establishes the tenants of stewardship that guide IID's activities.
+At IID, environmental management is directed by the Board of Directors through an environmental policy that establishes the tenets of stewardship that guide district activities.
 According to the policy, all departments must:

 - Protect the unique natural, biological and cultural resources with the IID service area.

 - Integrate environmental management techniques into project planning, design, and construction to conserve natural resources and minimize toxicity and volume of wastes generated.

 - Minimize impacts on human health and the environment through prevention, mitigation, and remediation as appropriate to address environmental impacts.

 - Maximize resource utilization through reusing and recycling materials, purchasing recycled materials, and using recyclable materials when possible.